jimm0thy/mod-auctionator/README.md

 This mod is meant to keep a healthy auction house stocked on a low-pop server.
 It's in it's early phases of building/testing/configuration but keeps a LOT of stuff in the AH.
 Code is also a little rough right now but I haven't done c++ in 20+ years so I am getting there.

+New: Set auction limits will only be affected by our own auctions, Seller cycle time is now configurable, Added option for a list of player(or bot) GUIDs to not buy from

 ## Installation and Setup

 1. Download the code into your source code `modules/` folder